 The IMA suggests that you study at least 150 hours for each part of the exam (there are two parts).
 That comes out to 300 hours of study time in total for both parts of the exam.
 This is, of course, a rough estimate, as we all have vastly different backgrounds, experience, and frankly, study efficiency and effectiveness.
 So, how long should you study for the CMA exam?

 There isn’t a magic number that will guarantee you pass.
 Again, we’re all different.
 There are some guidelines to help you, but you need to keep in mind that it’s also important to study efficiently.
 What is the benefit of studying for 80 hours if you are using outdated material, multi-tasking, or otherwise not really soaking up the information?

 To give you more helpful guidance, I created the following estimates to help keep you on track.

 |Part 2||60 hours||120 hours|

-“Minimum” refers to the time required to go through the Gleim CMA Review System.
-This includes taking multiple-choice quizzes, watching instructor-led videos, answering True/False questions, reading the textbook, answering 20 practice questions for each study session, and completing one practice exam at the end.
+The “Minimum” refers to the time required to go through the Gleim CMA Review System.
+This includes taking multiple-choice quizzes, watching instructor-led videos, answering True/False questions, reading the textbook, and completing one practice exam at the end.

-“Safe” refers to the above plus answering all the practice questions in Gleim test prep, plus the time needed to carefully review incorrect answers.
+“Safe” refers to the above plus answering all the practice questions in the Gleim CMA test bank, plus the time needed to carefully review the incorrect answer explanations.